project-march/ProjectMarch/doc/using_the_march_iv/connecting_to_the_exoskeleton.rst

 Preparation before connecting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This tutorial is written to establish a connection between your computer and the exoskeleton on the **same wifi**.
 So, make sure you are on the same wifi.
 A public network such as eduroam will probably not work.
+Normally the |M4| exoskeleton automatically connects with the hotspot: **MARCH**.

 Running commands on the exoskeleton computer (SSH)
 --------------------------------------------------